web-projects/PYTHON_SCRIPTS/TCPython/TC_README.txt

 In addition, the following updates should also be done:
+- Update C:\Windows\System32\drivers\etc\hosts file (requires Admin access)

+  1. Add/update entry for pgw1.trustcommerce.com using the IPv4 address of PN92.

+		10.11.2.213	pgw1.trustcommerce.com

-- Update C:\Windows\System32\drivers\etc\hosts file (requires Admin access) Add/update entry for pgw1.trustcommerce.com using the IPv4 address of PN97.
-For example:
+  2. Add/update entry for pgw1.trustcommerce.com using the IPv4 address of PN97.

 		10.11.2.193	pgw1.trustcommerce.com